eddy-sh/repeat-func/README.md

 Avoid using loops with the power of higher order functions!

-`report-func` lets you pass in a function and the number of times you want to call it.
+`repert-func` lets you pass in a function and the number of times you want to call it.

 There are zero dependencies and 100% test coverage including edge cases.
 Find a bug?
 Submit a PR!
 Want another abstraction?
 Open an issue!